|1. Definition of a

-A screw fitted directly to a hopper upstream is often referred in the litterature as screw feeder while the equipment alone is often referred as screw conveyor.
+A screw fitted directly to a hopper upstream is often referred in the literature as screw feeder while the equipment alone is often referred as screw conveyor.
+The screw conveyor takes sometimes the denomination of Auger screw.

 A typical screw conveyor design is shown below :